CumulusNetworks/docs/content/cumulus-netq-49/Lifecycle-Management/CL-Upgrade-LCM.md

 ## Upgrade Cumulus Linux

 If the NetQ Agent is already installed on the switches you'd like to upgrade, follow the steps below.
-If the NetQ Agent is *not* installed on the switches you'd like to upgrade, run a {{<link title="Switch Management/#switch-discovery" text="switch discovery">}} to find all Cumulus Linux switches with and without NetQ currently installed and perform the CL upgrade during as part of the discovery workflow.
+If the NetQ Agent is *not* installed on the switches you'd like to upgrade, run a {{<link title="Switch Management/#switch-discovery" text="switch discovery">}} to find all Cumulus Linux switches with and without NetQ currently installed and perform the CL upgrade as part of the discovery workflow.

 {{<tabs "TabID51" >}}